Science Festival

 School of Education

-On Saturday, October 4, and Sunday, October 5, 2025, participants gathered at the Science Village will come together to share the latest scientific advances in a variety of nuanced ways, focusing on the national theme of "INTELLIGENCE(S)."
+On Saturday, October 4, and Sunday, October 5, 2025, participants gathered at the Village des sciences will come together to share the latest scientific advances in a wide variety of nuanced ways, centered on the national theme “INTELLIGENCE(S).”

-Monday, October 6, 2025, will be dedicated to schoolchildren, who are expected to meet scientists and science enthusiasts, participate in workshops, games, and demonstrations, and more.
+Monday, October 6, 2025, will be dedicated to schoolchildren, who are invited to meet scientists and science enthusiasts, participate in workshops, games, and demonstrations…

-An invitation to an exciting and fun discovery of all sciences!
+An invitation to an exciting and fun exploration of all the sciences!

 Leonardology(ies)